JackDraak/C-practice-projects/README.md

  - IsogramGame : a simple console (text-based) game for one player (built with Visual Studio 2015 IDE) composed of >600 functions
     - features include: difficulty curve, toggleable hints, stats and score, and a mechanism to help track letters played
     - future features may include:
-    // TODO think of some new features to program
+    // TODO think of some new features to program, i.e. scoreboard (total # of guesses & points)

 ###The Details
 Thanks to Ben Tristem (and Udemy.com) for opening some doors for me with the high quality coursework which is the basis for this work.